marygh52/resume1/index.md

 ### Favorites

 ---
-+ Trade
-+ Studing historical books
-+ travel
-+ playing volleyball

 ### working Experience

 ---
-+ I am working in Caltural,Turism & Handicrafts Minister.
++ I was teacher in University College Of Omran and Tosseeh Hamedan
++ 1380 -1393